jcjimenez/darknet-docker/jetson-tx2/README.md

 Running
 -------
-Because `nvidia-docker` was not availabe for the Jetson TX2 at the time this was written, so I've included a similar wrapper script called `darknet-docker` which can be used in place of `docker run` on the Jetson TX2 like so:
+Because `nvidia-docker` was not availabe for the Jetson TX2 at the time this was written, I've included a similar wrapper script called `darknet-docker` which can be used in place of `docker run` on the Jetson TX2 like so:

 ```